NoahBardwell/tavern-simulator/README.md

 # Come warm yourself by the hearth!

-This is a project I am creating to practice.
+This is a project I am creating to practice using cdk version 2 and creating a project structure that enables easy development with aws.

 # Install awscli
 ```